lazaro92/rpg-nova/README.md

 # RPG Nova

-A prototype for a RPG game  like the olfd Final Fantasy games (NES, SNES).
+A prototype for a RPG game  like the old Final Fantasy games (NES, SNES).

 ## build